 The Managed Co-Lending Portfolio Program (MCPP) is IFC's syndications platform for institutional investors.
-Since its launch in 2013, the MCPP has raised over $11 billion from 11 partners and earned global recognition for its groundbreaking approach to unlock institutional capital for direct lending to IFC’s borrowers in developing countries.
+Since its launch in 2013, the MCPP has raised more than $16 billion from 17 partners and earned global recognition for its groundbreaking approach to unlocking institutional capital and credit insurance for direct lending to IFC’s borrowers in developing countries.

 The MCPP is one of the most successful efforts to date to connect institutional investors with impact-driven opportunities that support global development priorities, especially in IDA-eligible countries and fragile and conflict-affected situations.
 MCPP One Planet, a new iteration of the program aligned with the goals of the Paris Climate Agreement, made its first investments in late 2022.

 How It Works

 The MCPP creates opportunities for institutional investors and credit insurance companies to invest alongside IFC on commercial terms in globally diversified loan portfolios that mimic IFC's own portfolio—similar to an index fund.